 - Permanent Resident Card (green card)

-- Employment Authorization Document (Work Permit)
+- Employment Authorization Document (Work Permit), or

 - I-94